Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Considerations in Linear Mixed Models for Cross-Sectional SW-CRTs

 We first describe a linear mixed model with a generic model representation in Li et al.\cite{Li2020} and then introduce specific model variants under discrete-time versus continuous-time considerations.
 The essential ingredients for a linear mixed model in SW-CRTs are

 where $Y_{ijk}$ is assumed to be continuous.
-The residual error term is also independent and identically distributed as $\epsilon_{ijk} \sim \calN(0, \sigma_\epsilon^2)$.
-We discuss different specifications of the period effect and heterogeneity terms under either discrete sampling or continuous recruitment in Section \ref{sec:continuous_recruitment}.
-The intervention effect term is the change of the mean outcome in each period from each sequence and includes the parameter of interest.
-For example, one may be interested in a constant intervention effect $\delta$.
-Alternatively, when the intervention effect varies by the exposure time, one can target the intervention effect curve $\delta(s)$, with $s = j-q \in \{1, \ldots, J-1\}$ indicating the duration of exposure.
-Under this scenario, the estimand of interest is the exposure time-averaged intervention effect:
+The residual error term is independent and identically distributed as $\epsilon_{ijk} \sim \calN(0, \sigma_\epsilon^2)$.
+We discuss different specifications of the period effect and heterogeneity terms under either discrete sampling or continuous recruitment in Section~ \ref{sec:continuous_recruitment}.
+The intervention effect term captures the change in the mean outcome in each period from each sequence and includes the parameter of interest.
+For example, one may target a constant intervention effect $\delta$.
+Alternatively, when the intervention effect varies by exposure time, one can model the intervention effect curve $\delta(s)$, where $s = j-q \in \{1, \ldots, J-1\}$ indicates the duration of exposure.
+Under this scenario, the estimand of interest in this article is the exposure time-averaged intervention effect:

 where $\delta(s)$ is the point intervention effect at the $s$-th exposure time.
-When the intervention effect curve does not change over time, the intervention effect term becomes a constant with $\delta(s) = \delta$ for $s \in \{1, \ldots, J-1\}$, which also implies $\Delta = \delta$.
-Here, $\Delta$ averages over $(0, J-1]$ following recent conventions,\cite{Kenny2022, Maleyeff2022,wang2025anticipation} although alternative intervals may be of interest depending on the research question.
+When the intervention effect curve does not change over time, each time-specific intervention effect term reduces to a constant with $\delta(s) = \delta$ for $s \in \{1, \ldots, J-1\}$, which implies $\Delta = \delta$.
+Here, $\Delta$ averages over $(0, J-1]$ following recent conventions,\cite{Kenny2022, Maleyeff2022, Wang2026} although alternative intervals may be of interest depending on the research question.
 We note that the intervention effect may also depend on calendar time as addressed elsewhere;\cite{Wang2024, Lee2025} however, we focus on the constant and exposure-time-dependent structures in this article.